Ngāruawāhia

 Hauraki

-The Point is also the start of Te Awa River Trail.
-The trail runs over 20 km along the Waikato River to the south end of Hamilton and can be accessed by walking and cycling from multiple locations.
+The Point also serves as the starting point for Te Awa River Trail.
+This trail extends over 20 km along the Waikato River, reaching the southern end of Hamilton.
+It is accessible for both walking and cycling from various locations, making it a popular choice for outdoor enthusiasts.

 7 images